-On the other side of the Maria-Theresien-Platz, the immense square on which the museum is located, you can find the Natural History Museum, a very similar-looking Renaissance Revival building which was opened at the same time in 1891.
+On the other side of the Maria-Theresien-Platz, the immense square on which the museum is located, you can find the Natural History Museum, a very similar-looking Renaissance Revival building that was opened at the same time in 1891.

-The interior of the museum is equally impressive as the exterior and lavishly decorated with marble and gold leaf.
+The interior of the museum is equally impressive as the exterior and is lavishly decorated with marble and gold leaf.
 Both the fine art and interior ornamentations of the building will leave you standing in awe, that’s for sure.